IfanClarke1/Active-Directory-Splunk-SOC-Lab/README.md

 * Which host was involved?
 * Was the activity authorised?
 * What happened immediately before or after the alert?
-* Are the indicators of compromise?
+* Are there indicators of compromise?